bsides190/DasBot/README.md

 # DasBot
-A bot that imitates a rogue computer AI that happens to have great conversational skills.
+.NET Core chat bot that imitates a rogue computer AI that happens to have great conversational skills.
+This bot is mostly a 'comedy' bot with commands that are satirical.